 Move over, vino!
-Beer’s good for your ticker, tooiStock/stock_colors
+Beer’s good for your ticker, too

 Beer and hops (as well as red wine and coffee) contain antimicrobial compounds that may help fight unwelcome oral germs linked to plaque and gum disease.
-In an Italian study of 93 subjects, those who drank alcohol, including beer, tended to have fewer species of microbes in their mouths.
-While brushing and flossing are still paramount, enjoying a cold one may have a positive impact on your smile.
+While one of the benefits of beer is a healthier smile, that doesn’t mean you should skip brushing and flossing altogether.
+They’re still necessary to have good oral health.

 Could drinking beer set you up for better long-term ocular health?
 Perhaps.
 A 3,654-person study published in the American Journal of Ophthalmology found participants with moderate alcohol consumption had a 50 percent lower incidence of cataract surgery (versus non-drinkers and heavy drinkers) over a period of five to ten years.
 Antioxidants in wine and beer may be responsible for these benefits; a number of studies show that cataracts and macular degeneration are more prevalent when a diet is low in antioxidants.
 We’ll toast to that!

-Beer could reduce your risk of kidney stonesiStock/mheim3011
+Beer could reduce your risk of kidney stones

-Beer may lower the odds of type 2 diabetesiStock/vgajic
+Beer may lower the odds of type 2 diabetes